KSP-KOS/KOS_DOC/source/summary_topics/controlStyles.md

 2. Loops with Condition Checking
 3. Loops with Triggers

-Of course, one style does not fit all scenarios and I'd advised the programmer to use some combination of these.
-Don't restrict yourself to a specific coding pattern!
+Of course, one style does not fit all scenarios and I'd advised the programmer to use a combination of these.

 __1. Sequential Programs__